ChadCoviel/TabFiddler/README.md

 # How To Use

 Clone this repository.
 Open up a firefox browser and navigate to about:debugging.
 This will take you to firefox's settings page for debugging.
-Make sure that enable add-on debugging is enabled and then click on 'Load Temporary Add-on' and choose the manifest.json file from the cloned repository folder.
+Make sure that the 'enable add-on debugging' option is enabled and then click on 'Load Temporary Add-on' and choose the manifest.json file from the cloned repository folder.
+You can then use the commands listed below to manipulate your tabs.

 # Commands